wp-plugins/webrotate-360-product-viewer/readme.txt

 == Description ==

 WebRotate 360 Product Viewer for WordPress is a free plugin that can be used to integrate advanced 360 product views and 360-degree panoramic views created with WebRotate 360 Product Viewer.
-To see a demonstration of this plugin, please visit our demo pages:
+To see a demonstration of this plugin, please visit our demo page:

 <a href="http://www.360-product-views.com/wordpress/" target="_blank">DEMO</a><br>

-<a href="http://www.webrotate360.com/360-product-viewer.html" target="_blank">WebRotate 360 Product Viewer</a>
+<h4>Features</h4>

-<h4>Main plugin features include:</h4>
+This product was built by us from grounds up in-house in Pasadena, California, USA.
+Unlike other software on the Web, our technology utilizes our own extensive experience producing professional 360 product photography and 3D models.

 * Designed by professional 360 photography studio.
 * Lightweight and fast with quick integration.
 * Host 360 images on your servers - no fees or vendor lock-in.